Termination of employment after parental leave in 2026

 • the parent is caring for a child or another member of the household.

-Tip: A notice is also invalid if it is given to a pregnant employee who does not know she is pregnant, but it is proven retrospectively that she was already pregnant at the time of delivery.
+A notice of termination is also invalid if it is given to a pregnant employee who does not yet know she is pregnant, but it is proven retrospectively that she was already pregnant at the time of delivery.

 Termination of parental leave by the employee